mtolly/onyx/haskell/README.md

     As a special case, if you provide a single OGG file and convert to MOGG, it will not be reencoded, but will go straight into the MOGG.

+  * Pack creator

+    Combines Xbox 360 CON/LIVE files into packages containing multiple songs.
+    Works with both Rock Band, and Guitar Hero II.

+    Packs are useful for RB songs because they can load faster on game launch.
+    For GH2, they are required due to a hard limit of 16 total package files.

+    To use, drag in the existing files to be combined, give the package a name to identify it, and click the appropriate button below: CON packs for RB2 or RB3 (TU4 or RB3 Enhanced), LIVE packs for GH2.

+    All files from the inputs are combined into one tree for the package.
+    If more than one input contains the same file:

+      * If the file ends in `.dta`, the contents are combined into one file.
+      * Otherwise, an error is raised.

+    The game information (name, title ID, thumbnail) are taken from the first input package in the list.

   * Lipsync file generation